SAVE THE DATES!

 - JULY 11-19TH 2026: Washington International Stone Carving Symposium, Port Orchard, WA

 Join us for an eight-day symposium on the lovely grounds of Pilgrim Firs Camp in Port Orchard.
 We will have an expanded Beginner’s tent, with hand carving and intermediate power tool instruction, the NWSSA general assembly meeting, campfires, inspiring conversations and, hopefully, you!
-Register Online Now or Please email the Symposium Co-Directors Cyra Jane sirenicity@gmail.com or Ben Mefford sculpt.mefford@gmail.com for any questions. - JULY 18th 2026 11 am – 3 pm Outdoor Sculpture Show in Port Orchard, WA
+Guest artists, topics and registration will open early spring! or email the Symposium Co-Directors Cyra Jane sirenicity@gmail.com or Ben Mefford sculpt.mefford@gmail.com for any questions. - JULY 18th 2026 11 am – 3 pm Outdoor Sculpture Show in Port Orchard, WA

 Visit with artists, and view 100 sculptures on display and for sale as our 38th Annual Sculpture Symposium culminates.
 This outdoor event is open to the public.
 Hosted at Pilgrim Firs Camp & Conference Center 3318 SW Lake Flora Rd Port Orchard, WA 98367